 Students receive results from faculty from across the curriculum who confer with them in a one-on-one conference.
 A general report and any other information faculty or staff might seek regarding the SWE is available in the Writing Center.

-To whom are the results regularly distributed?
 Students receive results in a one-on-one conference.